lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example3/README.md

-# Example 1: Playbook using 2 YAML inventories with overlapping parent groups
+# Example 3: Playbook using 3 YAML inventories meeting group requirement sufficiency

 The playbook as follows: